Different Habitat Types

 Desert temperatures can fluctuate from over 100°F during the daytime to about 25°F at night.
 Under these conditions, you may be surprised to learn that many flora and fauna thrive here.

 Desert plants, like cacti, absorb water and store it for an extended period, allowing them to sustain long durations of heat and drought.
-Similarly, animal species like reptiles, kangaroo rats, camels, Fennec foxes, and meerkats have evolved to get enough water and conserve it from eating plants.
+Similarly, animal species like reptiles, kangaroo rats, camels, Fennec foxes, and meerkats have evolved to get enough water and conserve it by eating plants.

 5. Aquatic Ecosystems